Mishaal-Fahim/Sales-Insight-Engine/README.md

 # 🤖 PredictIQ: Sales Insight Engine

 PredictIQ is a **Streamlit‑based sales forecasting application** powered by **XGBoost**.
 It empowers sales teams and analysts to upload historical sales data, visualize trends, train predictive models, and generate **future sales forecasts** for 3–6 months ahead.
-Use the Sample Sales Data from Kaggle, which includes columns like ORDERDATE, SALES, QUANTITYORDERED, PRICEEACH, MSRP, PRODUCTLINE, DEALSIZE, COUNTRY, and TERRITORY.

 ---